jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 Although duplicating our pages and posts is quite logical, we don't want to duplicate our layouts and partials.

 Luckily, we can feed them localised strings.
-We only need to create multilingual global data files using our locales as keys.
-We can then reference those keys dynamically using our trusty `locale` variable.
+In order to do that, we only need to create multilingual [global data files](https://www.11ty.io/docs/data-global/) containing our locales as keys.
+We can then reference those keys dynamically in our layouts or partials using our trusty `locale` variable.

 Currently, that Eleventy `locale` variable is available automatically in our Nunjucks extended templates and included partials.
 We could just work with that, but I feel safer mapping it to a Nunjucks variable for good measure.
 I am sure that one will always be availble to includes and extends down the road.